 In addition to her experiences in teaching and farming, Rebecca has been self-employed as a landscape gardener for many years and has most recently served as a volunteer with the Leverett Elementary School Greenhouse program.
 Her areas of interest include growing heirloom, open-pollinated varieties, seed saving, and culinary and medicinal herbs.
 She also enjoys flipping compost piles, getting to know the FARM's pair of Jersey steers and watching the spectacular sunsets that stretch across the Katama plains at the end of the workday!

 Lindsay joins the farm as Marketing and Special Events Director.
 Lindsay is originally from mainland Massachusetts but has been coming to the Vineyard for the summers since her father opened his store in 1995.
 She graduated from UMass Boston with a double major in marketing and finance in 2010 and decided to return to the Vineyard for another summer (it always starts this way, doesn’t it?) and has been living here year round ever since.

 Lindsay spends her free time in the garden and turning that work into a beautiful year round pantry (jams, pickles, and canned everything!).
-She also loves experimenting in the kitchen and hanging out with my hound dog rescue, Stella.
+She also loves experimenting in the kitchen and hanging out with her hound dog rescue, Stella.